Royal Rajasthan

 Woman wearing traditional Rajasthani jewellery and dress, Pushkar Camel Fair, Rajasthan, India

-Enjoy countryside views as we journey through Rajasthan to the city of lakes, Udaipur.
+Enjoy superb countryside views as we journey through Rajasthan to the city of lakes, Udaipur.
 Rajasthan literally means “the land of the Rajas” and the region’s royal heritage is still readily apparent.
 Udaipur was the historic capital of the former kingdom of Mewar and no other city in Rajasthan is quite as romantic.
-Centered around the shimmering Lake Pichhola, Udaipur offers beautifully intricate buildings set amid misty, rolling hills.
+Centred around the shimmering Lake Pichhola, Udaipur offers beautifully intricate buildings set amid misty, rolling hills.
 It is also famous for the Lake Palace Hotel built as a palace on the lake and later turned into a deluxe hotel.
 On arrival, we check in to our hotel.
 Evening free to enjoy a walk and feel the city.
-We stay for 2 nights in Udaipur.

-Overnight: Hotel Fateh Niwas, Udaipur (2 nights) (B, D)
+Overnight: Turban hotel Roopgarh Palace, Udaipur (2 nights) (B, D)

 Day 10: Udaipur